 If you’re a vaper planning on traveling to Japan, there are a few things that you should know.
-Depending on the country you live right now, you might be used to some rules applied in Japan or not.
+Depending on the country you live right now, you might be used to some rules applied in Japan (or not).
 And indeed, Japan has some differences regarding vaping when compared to other countries in the world like the United States or several European countries.
 Let’s start by the most important question, “Are you allowed to vape in Japan”?

 Vaping is not forbidden in Japan, but nicotine is.
 People are allowed to vape zero-nicotine e-liquids with no restrictions.
 Nevertheless, vaping devices containing nicotine liquids are considered medical devices and must respect the import limit of 120 ml for the one-month personal usage.

-Other than the Japanese law, there’re are also some implicit Japanese customs regarding smoking and vaping that you should be aware of.
+Other than the Japanese law, there’re are also some implicit Japanese rules regarding smoking and vaping that you should be aware of.
 In the next paragraphs, I’ll tell more about the Japanese restrictions, where you can vape in Japan and how to prepare your vaping gear for long-distance flights.

 Japan’s Restrictions Regarding Vaping